Cats in ancient Egypt: History

 From the 22nd Dynasty at around the mid 950s BC onwards, the deity Bastet and her temple in the city of Bubastis grew in popularity.
-She is now shown only with a small cat head.

-Domestic cats (Felis catus) were increasingly worshiped and considered sacred.
+She was later shown only with a small cat head.
+Domestic cats (Felis catus) were increasingly worshipped and considered sacred.
 When they died, they were embalmed, coffined and buried in cat cemeteries.
 The domestic cat was regarded as living incarnation of Bastet who protects the household against granivores, whereas the lion-headed deity Sekhmet was worshipped as protector of the pharaohs.
 During the reign of Pharaoh Osorkon II in the 9th century BC, the temple of Bastet was enlarged by a festival hall.
 Cat statues and statuettes from this period exist in diverse sizes and materials, including solid and hollow cast bronze, alabaster and faïence.

 Mummifying animals grew in popularity during the Late Period of ancient Egypt from 664 BC onwards.
 Mummies were used for votive offerings to the associated deity, mostly during festivals or by pilgrims.
 Catacombs from the New Kingdom period in the Bubastis, Saqqara and Beni Hasan necropoli were reused as cemeteries for mummies offered to Bastet.

 In the mid 5th century BC, Herodotus described the annual festival at the Bubastis temple as the largest in the country, attended by several hundred thousand pilgrims.

 During the Hellenistic period between 323 and 30 BC, the goddess Isis became associated with Bastet and cats, as indicated by an inscription at the Temple of Edfu: “Isis is the soul of Bastet”.
-In this period, cats were systematically bred to be killed and to be mummified as sacrifices to the gods.
+In this period, it is speculated that cats were systematically bred to be killed and to be mummified as sacrifices to the gods.

 As described by Diodorus Siculus, killing a cat was regarded as a serious crime.
 In the years between 60 and 56 BC, outraged people lynched a Roman for killing a cat, although pharaoh Ptolemy XII Auletes tried to intervene.

 Cats and religion began to be disassociated after Egypt became a Roman province in 30 BC.
 A series of decrees and edicts issued by Roman Emperors in the 4th and 5th centuries AD gradually curtailed the practice of paganism and pagan rituals in Egypt.
 Pagan temples were impounded and sacrifices prohibited by 380 AD.
 Three edicts issued between 391 and 392 prohibited pagan rituals and burial ceremonies at all cult sites.
 Death penalty for offenders was introduced in 395, and the destruction of pagan temples decreed in 399.
 By 415, the Christian church received all property that was formerly dedicated to paganism.
 Pagans were exiled by 423, and crosses replaced pagan symbols following a decree from 435.

 Egypt has since experienced a decline in the veneration once held for cats.
 They were still respected in the 15th century, when Arnold von Harff travelled to Egypt and observed mamluk warriors treating cats with honour and empathy.
 Gentle treatment of cats is part of Islamic tradition.